turingschool/front-end-curriculum/lessons/idiomatic-css.md

 # Thou shalt NOT: (:weary: :shit: :rage4: :thumbsdown: )

-- Prematurely optimize your code; keep it readable and understandable.
+- Prematurely optimize your code; (keep it readable and understandable!).
 - Mix spaces and tabs for indentation.
 - Make a novel out of comments.